cv007/C-PlusPlus-Peripheral-Style/mega4809_Pin.md

     }
 }
 ```
 **Here is the init call sequence of the sw Pin instance above.
-The only code that ends up on the mcu is the final register writes, the rest is done in the compiler at conpiler time.**
+The only code that ends up on the mcu is the final register writes, the rest is done in the compiler at compile time.**
 ```
 init( LOWISON, INPUT, PULLUPON );
 init_( it, LOWISON, {INPUT, PULLUPON} );